noob-coder-dev/House-Sale-Price-Prediction-using-Regression-Algorithm/README.md

 * <a href="head6">Team</a>
 * <a href="head7">Credit</a>

-## Overview
+## <a href="head1">Overview</a>
 To predict a regression problem, like *house sale price prediction*, some regression algorithms are used to predict the best result.
-The model
+The model `./price_pred_model.pkl` takes a previous processed and scaled data set and predict the sale price of the house.
+This model can predict 85% accurately the rate of a house.

+## <a href="head2">Motivation</a>
+It's usually a big to predict or evalute the price of a house depending on some features manually.
+For this, using a proper machine learning algorithm, we can do this in no time.

+## <a href="head3">Technical Aspects</a>
+*